pywr/pywr/docs/manual/custom_components/parameters.md

 pywr have been written in [Cython](https://cython.org) to improve performance.
 Custom parameters can be written in Cython too and can also be used to link to external C/C++ libraries.

-When working with Cython, to improve performance you should:
+When working with Cython, to improve performance, you should:

 - define the types of all variables and class attributes you initialise throughout your code.
 Adding types allows Cython to compile your code down to C, often resulting in dramatic performance gains.